Table of Contents

 The company was significant for being among the first to offer absolutely ‘free’ service, with no monthly charges paid to the company.
 Consumers are required to buy their proprietary VoIP adapter, Ooma Telo and the monthly payment includes only mandatory government taxes and fees.
 Purchasing the device in advance, instead of a monthly payoff, or contractual costs for the Telo means higher initial investment, but a much lower monthly cost for Ooma.

 Since then Ooma has also established itself as a leading provider for the VoIP telecommunications needs of small businesses through their Office service.
 Ooma Office is the latest in the line of affordable, high quality VoIP phone service from Ooma.
 Getting started is a cinch, as Office leverages the power of cloud computing and high-speed internet to deliver advanced business telecommunication features and services without burning a hole through your wallet.
 With their proprietary on-site hardware, and wireless distribution unit, Ooma Office hubs can support analog phones, mobile devices, and IP phones.

 Ooma Office is a one-stop solution for most of the telecommunication needs a small business could ever ask for, with features and price that is great compared to other business providers.
 Here are a few good reasons to make an informed choice:

-- Easy installation – with a set up time of 15-20 minutes, getting an Ooma Office unit set up for a small office or business space is a cinch.
+- Easy installation – with a set up time of 15-20 minutes, getting an Ooma business unit set up for a small office or business space is a cinch.
 The base unit and Linx devices come out of the box.
 Linx devices are used to engage additional phones via wireless connections.

 - Versatility – works with all kinds of telephone units, including standard analog phones.
 With no additional cost for hardware, wires, or specialized devices, it saves us anywhere between $100 to $700, which are often needed for IP phones or multi-unit connectivity to hubs.